The method

 Confidentiality isn’t a setting.
 It’s what makes the data honest.

-Concretely: nothing is shown below 3responses (with only one or two voices in the mix, the maths of “anonymous” stops working — anyone could subtract themselves out and recover the other); from 3 to 3 you see only broad, high-confidence themes — no quotes, no counts, no fingerprinting specifics — behind a one-time acknowledgement; at 4+ the full picture unlocks.
-Plan to invite 6–10 so you land comfortably above the line, not on it.
+In plain terms: nothing is shown below 3 responses.
+With only one or two people, anonymity breaks down, and someone could work out who said what.
+At 3 responses you see only broad, high-confidence themes (no quotes, no counts, no details that could identify anyone) behind a one-time acknowledgement.
+At 4+ you see the full report.
+Plan to invite 6–10 people so you stay comfortably above the line, not on it.

-- You never see raw answers, or who said what — only aggregated themes.
+- You never see raw answers, or who said what.
+Only the common themes.

-- A name or quote appears only where that person explicitly opted in.
+- A name or quote appears only where that person chose to be named.

-- Respondents are explicitly asked to focus on observable behaviours and not to share information confidential to their employer, their clients, or any third party.
-If specifics slip through, the interviewer pivots back to behaviour and the named entity is dropped from what gets stored.
+- Reviewers are asked to focus on what they actually saw you do, and not to share anything confidential to their employer, their clients, or anyone else.
+If specifics slip through, the interviewer steers back to behaviour and the name is dropped from what gets stored.

-- Raw transcripts are automatically purged 30 days after synthesis; the anonymized picture is what remains.
+- Raw transcripts are automatically deleted 30 days after your report is built; only the anonymous summary remains.
 EU region, GDPR by design.

-- A mandatory confidentiality pass runs before anything reaches you — a final scrub of names, employers, and identifiers, every time.
+- A required privacy check runs before anything reaches you: a final removal of names, employers, and identifying details, every time.

 An independent platform, run by you.

-Trueings is the opposite.
-You own the round and choose who to ask.
-No employer, manager, or HR system can see it; there is no administrator behind you reading the results.
+Trueings sits outside the stakes.
+You own the round and choose who to ask; the results are visible to you alone, and nothing here feeds a review, a file, or a decision about you.
 Because nobody is grading you with it, your reviewers can be honest and you can actually hear it.
-Independence isn’t a privacy feature — it’s the reason the feedback is real.
+Independence isn’t a privacy feature.
+It’s the reason the feedback is real.

 Four engines, each on a short leash.